jaredLunde/render-props/packages/counter/README.md

 # Counter
-A state container which provides a simple interface for bound-value counting.
+A state container which provides an interface for bound-value counting.

 ### Installation
 ```yarn add @render-props/counter``` or ```npm i @render-props/counter```